 - Carry out a visual inspection as detailed above.
 It is recommended you take pictures of each head for your records.
-If you find any head has been obstructed, issue the customer with a noncompliance notice (on page 114), offer them a solution (relocating or adding an additional head) and inform Plumis.
-This feedback helps Plumis keep our preferred positions principals are in line with how people use their homes and can improve our recommendations for the future. - Verify that there is no discolouration of the filter element. - If a prepay meter is present specifically for Automist (see page 61) top it up with credit to a level beyond its expected lifetime usage or advise the responsible person. - Determine whether any modifications have been carried out and the Design Specification is still valid.
+If you find any head has been obstructed, issue the customer with a noncompliance notice (on page 113), offer them a solution (relocating or adding an additional head) and inform Plumis.
+This feedback helps Plumis keep our preferred positions principals are in line with how people use their homes and can improve our recommendations for the future. - Verify that there is no discolouration of the filter element, if there is significant discolouration replace the filter. - The filter and washers must be replaced every 5 years. - If a prepay meter is present specifically for Automist (see page 61) top it up with credit to a level beyond its expected lifetime usage or advise the responsible person. - Determine whether any modifications have been carried out and the Design Specification is still valid.
 If there has been a material alteration to the building, an increase in fire loading or a change to include vulnerable occupants, an assessment should be made as to whether the category of system is still appropriate. - Any mains boost water tanks should be checked to see they are functionally correctly and have been maintained as stipulated in their manufacturer's instructions. - Inspect the heads and the low-pressure connection for any sign of leaks.
-If there are any signs of leaking following the troubleshooting guide to find the fault (see page 107). - It is also worthwhile to reissue a user guide (page 121).
+If there are any signs of leaking following the troubleshooting guide to find the fault (see page 107).

+• It is also worthwhile to reissue a user guide (page 120).